o3de/o3de.org/content/docs/user-guide/components/reference/atom/exposure-control.md

 toc: true
 ---

 The **Exposure Control** component adjusts the amount of light the camera exposes in the scene, which controls how bright the scene appears.
-You can set the exposure manually or automatically using **Eye Adaptation** mode.
+You can set the exposure manually, or use *Eye Adaptation* mode to automatically adjust exposure based on the scene's brightness levels.
+Eye Adaptation mode adjusts the lighting in the scene so that the average brightness is at a middle gray lightness level.
+On top of the automatic exposure, you can further adjust the exposure by increasing or decreasing the **Manual Compensation** property, or exposure stops.

 ## Provider ##